GenieFramework/Genie.jl/docs/guides/Working_With_Genie_Apps.md

 # Working with Genie apps (projects)

-Working with Genie in an interactive environment can be useful – but usually we want to persist our application and reload it between sessions.
+Working with Genie in an interactive environment can be useful – but usually we want to persist the application and reuse it between sessions.
 One way to achieve that is to save it as an IJulia notebook and rerun the cells.
-However, you can get the most of Genie by working with Genie apps.
+However, you can get the best of Genie by working with Genie apps.
 A Genie app is an MVC web application which promotes the convention-over-configuration principle.
 By working with a few predefined files, within the Genie app structure, the framework can lift a lot of weight and massively improve development productivity.
-This includes automatic module loading and reloading, dedicated configuration files, logging, environments, code generators, and more.
+But following Genie's workflow, one instantly gets, out of the box, features like automatic module loading and reloading, dedicated configuration files, logging, support for environments, code generators, caching, support for Genie plugins, and more.

-In order to create a new app, run:
+In order to create a new Genie app, all we need to do is run `Genie.newapp($app_name)`:

 ```julia
 julia> Genie.newapp("MyGenieApp")
 ```

-Genie will
+Upon executing the command, Genie will:

 * make a new dir called `MyGenieApp` and `cd()` into it,
-* create the app as a Julia project,
+* create the app as a Julia project (adding the `Project.toml` file),
 * activate the project,
 * install all the dependencies,
 * automatically load the new app environment into the REPL,
-* start the web server on the default port (8000)
+* start the web server on the default port (port 8000) and host (127.0.0.1 or localhost).

 At this point you can confirm that everything worked as expected by visiting <http://localhost:8000> in your favourite web browser.
 You should see Genie's welcome page.

 Next, let's add a new route.
-This time we need to append it to the dedicated `routes.jl` file.
-Edit `/path/to/MyGenieApp/routes.jl` in your favourite editor or run the next snippet (making sure you are in the app's directory):
+Routes are used to map request URLs to Julia functions.
+These functions provide the response that will be sent back to the client.
+Routes are meant to be defined in the dedicated `routes.jl` file.
+Open `/path/to/MyGenieApp/routes.jl` in your editor or run the following command (making sure that you are in the app's directory):

 ```julia
 julia> edit("routes.jl")